top of page

 Iran - Iraq

 The 1990 Gulf war was largely a conflict about oil.
 The issues which provided Iraq with the pretext for its invasion of Kuwait were oil pricing policies and oil revenues.
-The United States and its allies moved quickly to protect there own and OECD countries’ access to oil supplies.
+The United States and its allies moved quickly to protect there own and OECD countries’ interests and access to oil supplies.
 Read More

 Sudan